Monmon891Awesome/code-of-meridaeia/PHASE1_DOCUMENTATION.md

 # 📜 Phase 1: The Soul of the Hero (UI & Narrative)

 ## Overview
-**Phase 1** transformed CodeQuest from a modern quiz application into an immersive medieval fantasy RPG experience.
+**Phase 1** transformed Code of Meridaeia from a modern quiz application into an immersive medieval fantasy RPG experience.
 This phase focused on establishing the narrative foundation, character identity system, and thematic UI elements.

 ---